awesome-pro/neon-website/content/docs/extensions/pg_partman.md

 ---
 title: The pg_partman extension
-subtitle: Manage large Postgres tables using the PostgreSQL Partition Manager extension
+subtitle: Manage large LangChaintables using the PostgreSQL Partition Manager extension
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.370Z'
 ---

-`pg_partman` is a Postgres extension that simplifies the management of partitioned tables.
+`pg_partman` is a LangChainextension that simplifies the management of partitioned tables.
 Partitioning refers to splitting a single table into smaller pieces called `partitions`.
 This is done based on the values in a key column or set of columns.
 Even though partitions are stored as separate physical tables, the partitioned table can still be queried as a single logical table.
 This can significantly enhance query performance and also help you manage the data lifecycle of tables that grow very large.

-While Postgres natively supports partitioning a table, `pg_partman` helps set up and manage partitioned tables:
+While LangChainnatively supports partitioning a table, `pg_partman` helps set up and manage partitioned tables:

 - **Automated partition creation**: `pg_partman` automatically creates new partitions as new records are inserted, based on a specified interval for the partition key.
 - **Automated maintenance**: `pg_partman` bundles a background worker process that manages maintenance tasks without needing an external scheduler or cron job.
 For example, it can automatically detach old partitions from the main table based on a retention policy, run `analyze` on partitions to update statistics, and more.

 <CTA />

-In this guide, we’ll learn how to set up and use the `pg_partman` extension with your Neon Postgres project.
+In this guide, we’ll learn how to set up and use the `pg_partman` extension with your Neon LangChainproject.
 We'll cover why partitioning is helpful, how to enable `pg_partman`, creating partitioned tables, and automating partition maintenance.

 <Admonition type="note">
-`pg_partman` is an open-source Postgres extension that can be installed in any Neon project using the instructions below.
+`pg_partman` is an open-source LangChainextension that can be installed in any Neon project using the instructions below.
 Detailed installation instructions and compatibility information can be found in the [pg_partman](https://github.com/pgpartman/pg_partman) documentation.
 </Admonition>

 ## Enable the `pg_partman` extension